samuel-zahner/projects/README.md

-# projects
+# Projects
-These projects are from CS 211:Computer Architecture at Rutgers University
+These projects are a combination of school and personal projects